melbournebioinformatics/MelBioInf_docs/README.md

 If someone has asked you to merge their PR, or if you are merging in your own:

+* Check the changes in github to spot any errors.
+You should be able to see the diff for the changes if the requester has sent you a link to their Pull Request.
+* Optionally, to view the new docs in their final form:
-* Check the changes in github.
-Optionally, view the deployed site at the requester's fork, or clone and build the requester's fork locally.
+	- view the deployed site at the requester's fork.
+This will be at `http://<requesters_account>.github.io/lscc_docs/tutorials/` *if* the author has run `mkdocs gh-deploy` on their fork.
+Or,
+	- clone and build the requester's fork locally, using the [instructions above](#set-up-your-environment-and-build-the-documentation).
 * Merge the PR in github.
 If there are merge conflicts, ask the issuer of the pull request to bring their fork up to date (see [Sync with upstream](#sync-with-upstream)) and re-issue the pull request.
 * Clone or update a local copy of this repository, and re-deploy the updated documentation, like so: